 So, after a century of turmoil in Iraq, and in the sands of long forgotten military history, Herbert Crook has no known grave and is commemorated on the Basra Memorial.
 Najaf is famous for its Wadi Al Salaam cemetery; the largest civil cemetery in the world.
 It is ancient and contains multiple millions of burials.
 Maybe Herbert was taken there, or maybe some other plot for non Muslims.

 The memorial itself, like Herbert, now lies ‘lost’ in the desert, having been moved from its original position at Basra port in 1997 by Saddam Hussein, to location 1km off Highway 1 on the road to Nasiriyah.

 The Basra Memorial

 The politics of modern Iraq has its roots in the events of 1920, and the war dead of conflict there have not received a peaceful rest.
 Control wasn’t really established until 1924, and Britain supplanted a King on the Iraqi people and the nation assumed Protectorate status.
 Modern history tells a complicated story.
 Attached in the link below is an article describing the difficulty of maintaining memorials there today:

-So in conclusion, I accept that I may have extrapolated facts regarding one particular incident to make sense of what little is known of Herbert’s death, and he may not have been there at Hillah at all.
+So in conclusion, I accept that I may have extrapolated facts regarding one particular incident to make sense of what little is known of Herbert’s death.
 But what is certain is he died in enemy hands during the Arab Rebellion of 1920.
 The story of how he found himself attached to an Indian Division in the Middle East, like his body, is sadly lost to history.
-As a final sad footnote, his medal card below shows that his award of the General Service Medal with Iraq Clasp, was sent to his family almost four years after his death and 18 months after the death of the mother who mourned him.
+As a final sad footnote, his medal card below shows that his award of the India General Service Medal with Iraq Clasp, was sent to his family almost four years after his death and 18 months after the death of the mother who mourned him.